duboisp/wet-boew-charts-workingdocs/v4-migration/readme.md

 * Looking to keep the "preset" functionality from ```setClassOptions()``` function
 * Looking on how to keep the justification on how some technical decision was take and will be taken.

+Todo:
+* Redifine the support for a stacked charts.
+Now it is disabled and only bar charts is supported.
+* For Bar charts side by side, try to use an existing plugin for providing support.
+* Adapt each working example with the new way to provide data ```data-flot``` and ```data-wet-boew```
+* Find a way to ease the adhoc integration of preset.

 ### JSON Data